zextras/carbonio-preview-ce/README.md

 There is no difference in quality between the two, the difference in quality can be achieved only by asking for a jpeg format and changing the quality parameter.
+Asking for a GIF output can only be done when the input file is a GIF, otherwise it will raise and error.

 ## APIs Documentation 📚